 Consumer Bankruptcy Clinic

-About the Clinic: Professors Steve Silton and Tom Wallrich launched the Bankruptcy Clinic in the spring of 2010.
+Professors Steve Silton, Tom Wallrich and Joel Nesset launched the Bankruptcy Clinic in the spring of 2010.
 The clinic provides pro bono bankruptcy services to persons financially unable to retain counsel.
 Clients are referred to the clinic through Volunteer Lawyers Network (VLN).
 We do not receive self-referrals.
-The clinic also collaborates with the social work and psychological services programs at University of St. Thomas Interprofessional Center.
+The clinic also collaborates with the social work and psychological services programs at the University of St. Thomas Interprofessional Center.